 This exhibition is sponsored by the Gibbes Museum Women's Council, Blue Cross Blue Shield of South Carolina, Charleston Magazine, the Jane Smith Turner Foundation, and Kenneth and Martha Severens.

-Explore the exhibition Central to Their Lives: Southern Women Artists in the Johnson Collection with Gibbes Museum curator, Amanda Breen.
-This tour is free for Members and included with Museum admissi...READ MORE
+Explore Central to their Lives: Southern Women Artists in the Johnson Collection with Gibbes Museum curator, Amanda Breen.
+This tour is free for Members and included with Museum admission for Non-Memb...READ MORE

 Join us for a book-club style discussion in collaboration with Charleston County Public Library inspired by Central to Their Lives: Southern Women Artists in the Johnson Collection.
 Spanning the decad...READ MORE